Last updated: September 22, 2014 3:00 PM

 This table summarizes where the formula types can be used, with subtotals shown at the top or bottom, and how many subtotals are allowed in each location.

-Download the zipped sample file for this Excel pivot table tutorial.
+Download the zipped sample file for this tutorial.
+The file is in xlsx format, and does not contain macros

 Xtreme Pivot Table Course